spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

     The name of a Sparv module is the name of the Python package containing the module code.
 In addition to being a valid Python identifier, the name must start with a namespace representing the plugin author or organization, followed by an underscore.
 This is to avoid name clashes with other plugins and will be enforced in the future.
-In the example below, we use the prefix "sbx_" (for Språkbanken Text).
+In the example below, we use the prefix `sbx_` (for Språkbanken Text).

+    In addition to the Sparv module name, which is what is used in the pipeline, the plugin also has a separate name that is defined in the project file (`pyproject.toml`) for the plugin.
+This plugin name is not directly used by Sparv but is important for external purposes, such as publishing the plugin on [PyPI](https://pypi.org/).
+It is recommended that this name starts with `sparv-` (for discoverability), followed by the same namespace described above.
+For example, `sparv-sbx-typo-correction`.
+Ideally, this name should also be used for the directory containing the plugin and any version control repository hosting it (e.g., GitHub), ensuring consistency across all references.

 For your first plugin, we recommend looking at the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template).
 The template includes an example of a small annotation